-Registration has closed.
-If you have questions, please contact Ms. Liz Foley, Director of Summer School.
+Registration will open soon.
+If you have questions, please contact Ms. Janelle Bradley, Director of Summer School.

 Looking for summer engagement and enrichment outside of Latin?